TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 This document is intended to be a reference for TYPO3 CMS developers and partially for integrators.
 The document explains all major parts of TYPO3 and the concepts.
-It presumes some knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.
+Some chapters presumes knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.

 The goal is to take you "under the hood" of TYPO3 CMS.
 To make the